-In regards to estimates of stock biomass, the SAW 40 report noted that the current 3-year moving average (2001-2003) of the survey index was above Bthreshold in the NFMA and equivalent to Bthreshold in the SFMA.
+In regards to estimates of stock biomass, the SAW 40 report noted that the current 3-year moving average (2001-2003) of the survey index was above $B{threshold}$ in the NFMA and equivalent to $B{threshold}$ in the SFMA.
 Due to the timing of data availability, the assessment was not able to use 2004 cooperative survey trawl efficiency analysis to calculate swept area biomass estimates.
-Assuming intermediate trawl efficiencies from the 2001 cooperative survey, however, and 2004 nominal tow distances, swept area biomass estimates for the NFMA from the 2004 cooperative survey were 25-percent less than the 2001 cooperative survey were area biomass estimates for the SFMA from the 2004 cooperative survey, while swept area biomass estimates for the SFMA from the 2004 cooperative survey, while swept area biomass estimates for the SFMA from the 2004 cooperative survey were 66-percent higher than the 2001 estimates.
+Assuming intermediate trawl efficiencies from the 2001 cooperative survey, however, and 2004 nominal tow distances, swept area biomass estimates for the NFMA from the 2004 cooperative survey were 25-percent less than the 2001 cooperative swept area biomass estimates for this survey, while swept area biomass estimates for the SFMA from the 2004 cooperative survey were 66-percent higher than the 2001 estimates.

-3.1.3.2.2 2005 Fall Survey Results
+4.2.2.2 2005 Fall Survey Results

 The Monkfish FMP uses the NMFS fall bottom trawl survey to determine monkfish stock status (biomass) relative to management reference points.
 To smooth out year-to-year variability in the survey, a three-year running average is used to evaluate the stock against the MSY proxy target, and minimum biomass reference points.
-As shown in Table 3 both northern and southern stock components are below the minimum biomass threshold, and are, therefore, overfished.
+As shown in Table 5 both northern and southern stock components are below the minimum biomass threshold, and are, therefore, overfished.
 This is a change of status from 2004 when both stocks were not overfished.